-This Quiche with Smoked Salmon, Leek and Cottage Cheese is the perfect dish to serve at a brunch party, to take to work in your lunchbox or to enjoy as a light dinner!
+This Salmon Quiche with Leek and Cottage Cheese is the perfect dish to serve at a brunch party, to take to work in your lunchbox or to enjoy as a light dinner!

 This post may contain affiliate links to products.
 We may receive a commission - at not cost to you - for purchases made through these links.